robinst/pict-rs/README.md

 in any version of Debian or Ubuntu.
 If you are running an ubuntu or debian system, consider using the [Nix](#nix) installation and run method.

+More information is available in the [Ubuntu and Debian docs](./docs/ubuntu-and-debian.md)

 ##### Compile from Source
 pict-rs can be compiled from source using a recent version of the rust compiler.
 I do development and produce releases on 1.70. pict-rs also requires the `protoc` protobuf compiler to be present at